The Principle of Natural Justice case Laws India

 Audi alterm partem (hear the other side)

 Audi alterm partem idea is a fundamental concept of natural justice’s doctrine.
 Listen to the other side.
 This means that the individual has a chance to defend himself.
-It is the rule that without a fair trial, no one should be a judge, without a fair trial in which the parties are given the opportunity to answer the evidence against them.
+It is the rule that without a fair trial, no one should be a judge, without a fair trial in which the parties are allowed to answer the evidence against them.

 The Supreme Court ruled in this case that the court’s order violated the principle of natural justice and overturned the following propositions: